albertodoimo/ACTAM/README.md

 ## Graphical Implementation

-In order to generate a 3D environment we relied on p5.js, a JavaScript library for creative coding.
-In particular we focused on its capabilities of simplifying the WEBGL implementation.
+In order to generate a 3D environment we relied on `p5.js`, a JavaScript library for _creative coding_.
+In particular, we focused on its ability to simplify the `WebGL` implementation.
 When creating the `canvas` in the `setup` function of p5, we declare a third parameter, `WEBGL`, which sets the environment to 3D:

 ```javascript
 function  setup() {